 The Emergency Services Support is configured in the AMF according to local regulations and network capabilities.
-AMF includes Emergency Services Support indicator in the Registration Area Accept message to indicate that the UE can setup emergency PDU Session to obtain emergency services.
+AMF includes Emergency Services Support indicator in the Registration Accept message to indicate the support of emergency services in 5GS over 3GPP access.

 2) Remove the contradictory description.

 In order to support various deployment scenarios for obtaining Emergency Services, the UE and 5GC may support the mechanism to direct or redirect the UE either towards E-UTRA connected to 5GC (RAT fallback) when only NR does not support Emergency Services or towards EPS (E-UTRAN connected to EPC System fallback) when the 5GC does not support Emergency Services.
-Emergency Services fallback may be used when the 5GS does not indicate support for Emergency Services (see clause 5.16.4.1) and indicates support for Emergency Services fallback.

 3) Editorial change

-- NG-RAN trigers redirection to EPS at QoS Flow establishment for IMS Emergency Services (e.g. voice); or
+- NG-RAN is able to triger redirection to EPS at QoS Flow establishment for IMS Emergency Services (e.g. voice); or